easysigns/debian-kiosk-sign/README.md

 url is what to be displayed in browser
 rotation rotates screen (optional): normal, left, right, inverted

-When configure script is done, the system will reboot.
+When configure script is finished, the system will reboot.
 Upon startup, the system logs in as user and displays url in browser full screen.

 The file /usr/share/easysignsonline/config.properties contains properties url and rotate.